dikshaadsul27-wq/sql-business-insights/INTERPRETATIONS.md

 2. Grow the mid‑tier (₹5,000–19,999): This group has potential to move into the top bucket; targeted upsell and cross‑sell campaigns can lift them.
 3. Diversify revenue sources: Reduce risk by expanding the high‑value base rather than relying too heavily on a small elite.

+**Q9 — Repeat Purchase Interval**

+*Question :*
+Lifecycle Marketing wants to know: how long until a customer comes back, and when should we send the win‑back email?

+*Summary of the Output :*
+Average days to next order: ~6.3 days
+Median days to next order: 1 day p90 days to next order: 20 days
+Customers with repeat orders: 3,759

+*Interpretation :*
+The median of 1 day shows that many customers place repeat orders almost immediately — often splitting one shopping session into multiple transactions.
+These aren’t true “come‑back” purchases, so they shouldn’t drive win‑back strategy.
+The average of ~6 days is skewed upward by customers who take longer to return.
+The p90 of 20 days highlights the long tail: 10% of repeat customers wait three weeks or more before ordering again.
+In practice, most genuine repeat purchases cluster within the first week, but a meaningful minority return only after ~3 weeks.

+*Actionable Takeaways :*
+1. Exclude same‑day repeats from win‑back logic, they’re session splits, not re‑engagement.
+2. Target win‑back emails around day 7–10: this aligns with the average return window, catching customers who haven’t come back after their typical cycle.
+3. Add a second reminder around day 20: this addresses the p90 group, nudging the long‑tail customers before they lapse completely.
+4. Segment by behavior: frequent buyers (median 1 day) need loyalty rewards, while slower repeaters (p90 ~20 days) need re‑engagement campaigns.

+**Q10 — Attribution Comparison: First‑Touch vs Last‑Touch Revenue by Channel**

+*Question :*
+Marketing wants to know: does our channel mix look different under first‑touch vs last‑touch attribution?
+Which channels open the funnel vs close it?

+*Summary of the Output :*
+Organic: First‑touch ₹113.7M (40.2% share), Last‑touch ₹109.4M (38.7% share).
+Paid: First‑touch ₹101.4M (35.9%), Last‑touch ₹102.0M (36.1%).
+Referral: First‑touch ₹32.6M (11.5%), Last‑touch ₹33.2M (11.8%).
+Email: First‑touch ₹17.7M (6.3%), Last‑touch ₹20.2M (7.2%).
+Affiliate: First‑touch ₹17.4M (6.2%), Last‑touch ₹18.0M (6.4%).

+*Interpretation :*
+Organic and Paid dominate both models, but organic is slightly stronger at the top of the funnel (first‑touch), while paid holds steady or gains slightly at the bottom (last‑touch).
+Referral traffic is consistent across both models, contributing ~11–12% of revenue.
+Email and Affiliate show a clear shift: they contribute less as first‑touch channels but gain share as last‑touch, meaning they are more effective at closing deals than opening them.
+Overall, the mix is stable, but attribution highlights different roles: organic/paid drive discovery, while email/affiliate help convert.

+*Actionable Takeaways :*
+1. Organic: Invest in SEO/content to keep fueling the top of funnel, the strongest opener.
+2. Paid: Reliable across both models; continue balancing acquisition and retargeting spend.
+3. Email & Affiliate: Position as closing channels — strengthen retargeting, personalized offers, and affiliate incentives to maximize their last‑touch impact.
+4. Referral: Stable contributor; maintain partnerships but don’t expect major shifts.